K-avi/siasl2/README.txt

 To compile the (SIASL)² interpreter you'll need flex, bison ,gcc and make.

+If you have all of these installed on your computer simply type "make siasl2" in the siasl2 directory to copile the interpreter.

-once compiler the (SIASL)² interpreter can be called with arguments :
+once compiled the siasl2 interpreter can be called with arguments :

 -c loads the command line interactive interpreter
 -s starts (SIASL)² with bf-like symbol lexic.